Bicycle Playing Cards: World War II

+Vietnam War

-The company provided crates of Ace of Spades cards for U.S. soldiers in the Vietnam War.
+The company provided crates of ace of spades cards for U.S. soldiers in the Vietnam War.
 It was erroneously believed that the Viet Cong regarded this particular card as a symbol of death and would flee at the sight of it.
 In actuality, it initially meant nothing to the Viet Cong, but the belief that the enemy was afraid of the cards improved the U.S. soldiers' morale.
 The origin of the cards is attributed to a letter written by a Lt.
 Charles W. Brown in early 1966 to Allison F. Stanley, the President of the United States Playing Card Company.
-Brown had read remarks from Congressman Craig Hosmer of California that the Viet Cong held superstitions of bad luck with pictures of women and the Ace of Spades.
+Brown had read remarks from Congressman Craig Hosmer of California that the Viet Cong held superstitions of bad luck with pictures of women and the ace of spades.
 The Bicycle design of this card featured an image of the Goddess of Liberty combined with the spade.

-Upon conferring with other lieutenants, Brown asked for 1,000 Aces of Spades for his company to leave for the enemy to find, as an indication that American troops had been in the area.
+Upon conferring with other lieutenants, Brown asked for 1,000 aces of spades for his company to leave for the enemy to find, as an indication that American troops had been in the area.
 Stanley was sympathetic to the soldiers and pulled cards from the production line to send free of charge.
 The story was reported by several news outlets, including the Stars and Stripes; as a result, more units began to request cards.

-The symbol was eventually included in the official psychological warfare operations, and thousands of special decks containing only Aces of Spades were donated by the card company to soldiers that purposely scattered them throughout the jungle and villages during raids.
+The symbol was eventually included in the official psychological warfare operations, and thousands of special decks containing only aces of spades were donated by the card company to soldiers that purposely scattered them throughout the jungle and villages during raids.

 Similar cards were produced during the Gulf War in 1991, immediately prior to the invasion of Iraq by US forces.
 Due to the short duration of the conflict, these cards never saw battle.